 Phobolosia anfracta (H. Edwards, 1881)

-Phobolasia anfracta is a tiny erebid moth (FW length 8 - 10 mm) with elongate apically pointed forewings.
+Phobolasia anfracta is a tiny erebid moth (FW length 8 - 10 mm) with elongate, apically pointed forewings.
 It is our only representative of the subfamily Scolecocampinae.
 The forewing ground color is dull gray-brown.
 The antemedial and postmedial lines are pale and double.
-The former is wavy and is directed nearly straight across the wing, while the postmedial line is undulating and is directed toward the wing margin opposite the reniform spot.
+The former is wavy and is directed nearly straight across the forewing, while the postmedial line is undulating and is directed toward the wing margin opposite the reniform spot.
 A series of fine stripes mark the distal costa.
 The thin reniform spot is dark, and there are dark dots at the wing base and margin just below the apex.
 The hindwing is pale gray with a small dark spot at the anal angle and a very faint discal spot.